-Written by: Alexander McCarty, MiT Charity Turk was enrolled in the spring guarter program Tradition and Innovation: Northwest Coast Indigenous Design and Printmaking.
+Written by: Alexander McCarty, MiT Charity Turk was enrolled in the spring quarter program Tradition and Innovation: Northwest Coast Indigenous Design and Printmaking.
 Charity has a very good understanding of the historical and contemporary perspectives of Indigenous artists of the Pacific Northwest region.
 She regularly attended all of the program activities (studio, lectures, presentations, workshops, and seminar) and earned full credit.
 In preparation for seminar, Charity did a very good job on the weekly seminar assignments.
 Each assignment successfully demonstrated a clear understanding of the material presented.
-Charity participated fully in weekly seminars on the readings, offering insightful comments, and raising the Turk, Charity A A00429275 Last, First Middle Student ID discussion to a higher level of analysis.
+Charity participated fully in weekly seminars on the readings, offering insightful comments, and raising the

+🖾 The Evergreen State College - Olympia, Washington 98505 Turk, Charity A Last, First Middle A00429275 Student ID discussion to a higher level of analysis.
 Students wrote a synthesis paper integrating our seminar readings with other class activities.
 Charity did an excellent job writing her synthesis essay and it successfully displayed her ability to engage with program themes.
 She did an excellent job connecting across seminar readings, workshops, lectures, and her own ideas and experiences.
 In digital design and printmaking, Charity completed excellent work and demonstrated excellent skills in all of the techniques and learning objectives covered.
 Charity did an excellent job creating original visual narratives and well-written artist's statements that spoke to the ideation behind her work.
 Charity did an excellent job participating in project reviews and provided helpful feedback to her peers.
 Charity is prepared to do intermediate work in serigraphy printmaking.
 In the spring quarter of 2022, Charity grew as a thinker and writer on the intersections of Pacific Northwest Native histories, cultures, and artistic practices.
 Charity actively participated in the preparation of the final program exhibition.
-Charity was a valued member of our learning community.
-SUGGESTED COURSE EQUIVALENCIES (in quarter hours) TOTAL: 16 2 - Native Studies: Pacific Northwest Native History and Culture 4 - Art History: Pacific Northwest Indigenous Design 2 - Digital Design: Adobe Illustrator 8 - Printmaking: Serigraphy Turk, Charity A A00429275 Last, First Middle Student ID September 2021 - March 2022: American Frontiers: Homelands, and Borderlands 32 Credits DESCRIPTION:
+Charity was a valued member of our learning community. - 2 Native Studies: Pacific Northwest Native History and Culture - 4 Art History: Pacific Northwest Indigenous Design - 2 Digital Design: Adobe Illustrator - 8 Printmaking: Serigraphy

+Last, First Middle

+Student ID

+A00429275

+September 2021 - March 2022: American Frontiers: Homelands, and Borderlands 32 Credits

+DESCRIPTION: